matthewfeickert/intro-to-docker/_episodes/03-running-containers.md

 ~~~
 {: .source}

-So this shows us that we can exit Docker containers for arbitrary lengths of time and then return to our working environment inside of them as desired.
+So this shows us that we can exit Docker containers for arbitrary lengths of time and then
+return to our working environment inside of them as desired.

 <details>
  <summary>Clean up a container</summary>

-If you want a container to be [cleaned up](https://docs.docker.com/engine/reference/run/#clean-up---rm) &mdash; that is deleted &mdash; after you exit it then run with the `--rm` option flag
+If you want a container to be [cleaned up][docker-docs-run-clean-up] &mdash; that is
+deleted &mdash; after you exit it then run with the `--rm` option flag

 ~~~
 docker run --rm -it <IMAGE> /bin/bash